luapower/mysql/mysql_client.md

 ## `local mysql = require'mysql_client'`

 MySQL client protocol in Lua.
-Stolen from OpenResty, modified to work with [sock] and added prepared statements.
+Ripped from OpenResty, modified to work with [sock], added prepared statements, better interpretation of field metadata (consistent with [sqlpp], [schema] and [xrowset][x-widges]), and other minor changes.

 ## Example